eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-supplier.md

 ### Calculation for base journey

-The supplier compares the demand data, he received from the customer, to the capacity data, he sent to the customer.
+The supplier compares the demand data, received from the customer, to the capacity data, sent to the customer.

 ```cucumber
 Feature: Supplier: Visualize CapacityGroup together with MaterialDemand